misialq/ncbi-datasets-pyclient/docs/GeneApi.md

 # **gene_orthologs_by_post**
 > V2reportsGeneDataReportPage gene_orthologs_by_post(v2_ortholog_request)

-Get gene orthologs by gene ID
+Get a gene data report for a gene ortholog set by GeneID

-Get a gene summary for an ortholog set by gene ID in a JSON output format by POST
+Get a gene data report for a gene ortholog set by GeneID in JSON format.

 ### Example